Frequently Asked Questions:

 The label may appear only on LED lighting, which includes full luminaire products and retrofit kits, not packaged LED devices.

 How is manufacturer-reported performance data verified?

 Manufacturers are required to submit a copy of the IESNA LM-79 test report for each single product submission or at least one product in a family grouping.
 For more information, please see the Product Submission and Testing Requirements.
-In addition, DOE monitors the accuracy of reported product performance, on a sampling basis, through verification testing.
 For more information, please see the Verification Testing policies.

 From which laboratories will LED Lighting Facts accept LM-79 test reports?